 The chief way that we do this is through our “Master Service Schedule.”
 If you have communicated to us that CRC is your church home (usually, by requesting to be on our address list), we try to find a place for you on the team (e.g. Sunday School, greeting, nursery, set up, music, etc.).
 Sometimes, students will communicate specific areas that they would prefer to work in, and we always do our best to honor that.

 CRC wants to help raise the standard of leadership development for students.
-Therefore, for those that are interested, we offer a growing program of apprenticeship opportunities.
-These programs involve opportunities for theological/biblical development, increased service opportunities and personal mentoring.
-Some have even served as an adjunct elder or deacon for a limited period of time.
+Therefore, for those that are interested, we offer internship opportunities.
+This program involves opportunities for theological/biblical development, increased service opportunities and personal mentoring.
+Some have even served as adjunct church officers for a limited period of time.